qor/qor/example/tutorial/bookstore/README.md

     go get github.com/pilu/fresh

 fresh is not necessary to use qor, but it will make your life easier when playing with the tutorial: it monitors for file changes and automatically recompiles your code every time something has changed.

+If you don't want to go with fresh you will have to rebuild/rerun your code every time instead.

 ### Create a database and a db user for the tutorial